-Kim Burrell’s Facebook Page Removed Amid Firestorm Of Backlash From Sermon
+Kim Burrell’s Facebook Page Removed Amid Firestorm Of Backlash From Sermon [Opinion]

 At the end of the day, if a ban from a television show, cancellation of her radio show, and removal of her Facebook page is the punishment for a pastor preaching to her congregation, maybe we should redefine the word “tolerant.”

-[Featured Image By Charles Sykes/AP Images]
+[Featured Image by Charles Sykes/AP Images]